Providing a safe space for families experiencing homelessness.

 Now, that changes.

-With the generous support of the United Way of Lamoille County, we’ve renovated and furnished three apartments in Morristown to create the LCH Emergency Family Apartments—safe, welcoming homes for three local families, each with at least one adult and one child under 18.
+In partnership with the United Way of Lamoille County, we’ve renovated and furnished three apartments in Morristown to create the LCH Emergency Family Apartments—safe, welcoming homes for three local families, each with at least one adult and one child under 18.

 Beyond a place to stay, these families will receive housing case management and access to many of the same supportive services we offer to guests at our main shelter.
 Our goal is to help parents regain stability and create the consistency and security every child deserves.